shyampurk/tto-bluemix/README.md

 2. You must have IBM Bluemix Account

 3. You must have an PubNub Subscription

+4. You must have a MapQuest subscription

+5. You must have a subscription for Yahoo weather API

-4. You must have a cloned working copy of this repository
+6. You must have a cloned working copy of this repository

 ## Deployment of ttoBackground Process